 GENS 100 Gender and Literature.
 Introduction to gender issues in a variety of disciplines and exploration of international issues in the human social development that stem from the ways that gender is constructed, institutionalized, and exacted in the contemporary world.
 Emphasis will be placed on understanding the biological, social and cultural bases of gender differentiation as they are understood and acted upon in our own and in other societies.
-Crosslisted with LITR 281.
+Typically cross-listed with a Mode of Inquiry class, and may fulfill the corresponding Mode of Inquiry requirement.
+See Schedule of Classes for details.
 3 semester credit hours.
-Literature Core Elective.